visva-dev/Blog-About-Cats/README.md

 1. To get this project up and running locally, you should have [Ruby](https://www.ruby-lang.org/en/) installed on your computer.

 2. Run this command `git clone https://github.com/visva-dev/Students-Blog.git` in the desired folder to clone the repository on to your local machine.
-After cloning the project, you should move into the directory where the project is stored, example `cd Students-Blog`.
+After cloning the project, you should move into the directory where the project is stored, for example `cd Students-Blog`.

-3. Then run to following command install the necessary dependencies
+3. Then run the following command install the necessary dependencies

 ```bash
     bundle install